 Climb the 130 stairs to the top of Guinigi Tower, one of Lucca's 14th-century towers, for fantastic views of Lucca.
 Guinigi Tower is on Via Guinigi, a well-preserved medieval street where you'll also find the Case dei Guinigi, a complex of 14th-century towers and brick houses.
 The Guinigi Tower can be identified from a distance by the large oak tree growing out of its top.

 Phone+39 0583 48090

 Via Fillungo is a main shopping street in the historic center.
 Here you'll find all kinds of shops, from food and wine to clothing and household items.
 The street is mainly pedestrian and almost always full of people walking and shopping.
-Also on Via Fillungo is the Torre delle Ore, clock tower, another medieval tower that you can climb.
+Also on Via Fillungo is the Torre delle Ore, or clock tower—another medieval tower that you can climb.

 Lucca is a good city for shopping.
-Here's a look at foodie shops and historic artisan workshops to visit in the historic center.
+There are many enticing shops for delicious foods, jewelry, and fashion, and several artisan workshops to visit in the historic center.